Ophiase/Knowledge-Graph-IFNCY020/README.md

 ### Ontology

 The ontology defines the structure of the knowledge graph, including classes, properties, and relationships.
 It ensures consistency and enables reasoning over the data.
 The ontology is defined in [ontology.ttl](./ontology.ttl) and includes classes such as city, country, and Drug, and properties such as locatedIn, population, and name.

+### Challenges

+#### Federated Query Challenges

+In `basic_queries_geonames.py`, the federated query is particularly challenging because the `rdfs:label` property in DBpedia does not exactly correspond to the `geo:name` property in Geonames.
+For example, in Geonames, a city might have `geo:name = "Seaford"`, but in DBpedia, the `rdfs:label` might be `Seaford, Atlanta` or `Seaford, New York`.

+This discrepancy makes it difficult to match cities between the two datasets directly.
+To address this, the query needs to include additional logic to handle these differences, which can make the query more complex and less efficient.
+This issue highlights the importance of having a consistent ontology and naming conventions across different datasets.

 ### TODO